 1. Clean-Up & Dispose of Vomit

 First, use your scrap cardboard or paper plate to scoop up as much of the solid matter within the vomit.
-Use an old rag that you can throw away after or consider heavy-duty paper towels.
+Use an old rag that you can throw away afterward, or consider heavy-duty paper towels.
 After, place rags or paper towels down to soak up as much of the liquid vomit and bile as possible.

 2. Pretreat the Area

 Even if you do nothing else on this list right after your cat vomits, perform this step.
 Baking soda will soak up as much of the liquid vomit and bile while deodorizing the area.
-Vomit has a distinctly unpleasant smell that tends to linger, so this is absolutely vital if you don’t want to smell vomit for weeks afterward.
+Vomit has a distinctly unpleasant smell that tends to linger, so this is vital if you don’t want to smell vomit for weeks afterward.

 Liberally sprinkle baking soda all over the area where your cat vomited.
 If you still see wet spots, sprinkle some more.
 Allow this baking soda to dry before you vacuum it up and move on.
 Empty your vacuum cleaner immediately to avoid vomit smells in the future.